kedro-org/kedro/docs/source/logging/logging.md

 By changing the level value to `DEBUG` for the desired logger (e.g., <your_python_package>), you will start seeing `DEBUG` level messages in the log output.

 ## Customise Logging
-In addition to the `rich` handler defined in Kedro's framework, the [project-side `conf/logging.yml`](https://github.com/kedro-org/kedro/blob/main/kedro/templates/project/%7B%7B%20cookiecutter.repo_name%20%7D%7D/conf/base/logging.yml) defines two further logging handlers:
-* `console`: show logs on standard output (typically your terminal screen) without any rich formatting
-* `info_file_handler`: write logs of level `INFO` and above to `info.log`

-The logging handlers that are actually used by default is `rich`.

-The default logging configuration also ensures that [logs emitted from your project's logger](#perform-logging-in-your-project) should be shown if they are `INFO` level or above (as opposed to the Python default of `WARNING`).

-Now, let's provide some common examples of how you might like to change your project's logging configuration.

 ### Using `KEDRO_LOGGING_CONFIG` environment variable
-In order to customise logging, you need to specify the path of your logging configuration file via setting the environment variable `KEDRO_LOGGING_CONFIG`, which overrides the default Kedro's `default_logging.yml` For example, you can set `KEDRO_LOGGING_CONFIG` as follows:
+In order to customise logging, you need to specify the path of your logging configuration file via setting the environment variable `KEDRO_LOGGING_CONFIG`, which overrides the default Kedro's `default_logging.yml`.
+We recommend to put your `logging.yml` inside the `conf` folder.
+For example, you can set `KEDRO_LOGGING_CONFIG` as follows:

 ```bash
 export KEDRO_LOGGING_CONFIG=<project_root>/conf/logging.yml